 Sean: Right, I agree with that.
-She’s often presented as a “masculine” woman.
-She’s a chick with a dick (metaphorically speaking).
+She’s often presented as masculine-feminine.
+She’s a ‘phallic woman’ (metaphorically speaking).
+Procreation bad (‘Mother’ = evil) and she’s not maternal at all.
 But I’m not sure I agree with your point about Ripley’s decision to force the away team to decontaminate vs. Mother’s directive that all human lives are expendable.
 Ripley only wants to follow protocol to protect the crew as a whole and, really, only one life hangs in the balance.

 Sean: Isn’t that a huge philosophical quandary?
 One life vs. everyone’s life?

 Kristine: Did Ripley say that only Kane couldn’t come in or did she say no one could come in since they all were theoretically contaminated?

 Sean: She said the three of them had to wait to decontaminate, but only Kane’s life was in immediate danger.

 Kristine: Oh yeah, the fear was that Kane would die if he wasn’t rushed onto the ship for medical attention.
 That’s right.